vlHan/PassVault/README.md

 The encryption method used in this program comes from the python library [PyCryptoDome](https://pypi.org/project/pycryptodome/).
 This program uses AES encryption methods to store sensitive data (in this case passwords) into a SQLite database.

 ### SQLite Functions
 The SQLite database is used to store sensitive data, as mentioned above.
 This type of database was used instead of MySQL, as it is easily transported and lightweight.
-Despite being less secure, it can be easily used and manipulated, so it is possible to keep it in a backup, in case the database is localy lost, you only need the password manager to be able to decrypt the passwords stored in your backup database.
+Despite being less secure, it can be easily used and manipulated, so it is possible to keep it in a backup, in case the database is localy lost, you only need the PassVault to be able to decrypt the passwords stored in your backup database.

 ## Contributors
 See also the list of contributors who participated in this project.